-It is highly recommended you copy the files rather than move them from the original location.
-Once the migration is complete and you have verified the site is working, you can remove the files in the old location.
-To complete the steps in this walkthrough, the files must be copied not moved.
+It is highly recommended that you copy the files rather than move them from the original location.
+Once the migration is complete and verified the site is working, you can remove the files in the old location.
+To complete the steps in this walkthrough, the files must be copied, not moved.

 - In the File Manager, navigate to the directory containing your WordPress site.